SkinnyDevi/MU-VR-Experience/readme-assets/user_manual.md

 At the top right hand side, when logged in, you will see a *"User: "* text, followed by the current logged in username.

-Lastly, when not inside the reception room, a button with text *"Return To Reception"* to logout and return to the reception area.
+Lastly, when not inside the reception room, a button with text *"Return To Reception"* will appear to logout and return to the reception area.

+All user settings are saved locally on the device, meaning the next time you open the app, all your settings will be back as you left them.

 <a name="virtual-reality-movement"/>